-CPT code for ureteroscopy with laser lithotripsy 52353 since the two procedures were performed on the same stone.
+CPT 52353 was reported since the two procedures were performed on the same stone.
 Therefore, it would not be appropriate to append a 59 or any X modifiers.

 Both stones were treated with ureteroscopy with lithotripsy, with a 3 mm stone in the upper pole of the left kidney, including a 4 mm stone in the left ureter.

-52353-XS (-59 for private payers) Two separate stones in separate “organs” of the urinary tract.
+Billing will be: 52353-XS (-59 for private payers)—two separate stones in separate “organs” of the urinary tract.